dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/start-mvc.md

 * Make code changes.
 * Save the file.
-* Refresh the browser and see the code changes.
+* Quickly refresh the browser and see the code changes.

 You can launch the app in debug or non-debug mode from the **Debug** menu item: